zack-bitcoin/verkle/README.md

 Verkle Tree
 ===========

-This software is not ready to be used.
+Pure erlang implementation of verkle trees.

-It does not yet work as a database.
+This software seems to basically work, but it still has some inefficiencies.
 See the todo list for what needs to be done still.

 a verkle tree database based on pedersen commitments over the secp256k1 elliptic curve.